 Come summer; it is crucial that your pets receive the best care as a little oversight can be fatal to your little one.

 In summer, the best time to walk your dog would be early morning or evening before the sun has risen or set.
-This practice will save your pet from those harsh heat of the summer.
 Don’t take your dog out for a walk during the day mainly from 11 AM to 4 PM as the sun will be in its peak.
 Walk at a slow pace and carry water with a disposable cup to keep your pet well-hydrated.
 To protect your pet from heat stroke, have a wet towel in hand.
 Wrapping them in the towel will reduce the risk of the stroke.

 In case, you are unable to take your dog out when it is cool, then ensure that you have protective padding for their paws.
 The ground can be hot which will in turn crack, burn and hurt their paws.